 💛 Finding like-minded friends

 💙 Questioning your gender identity and sexuality

 We can provide a connection to appropriate counselling services.
 If you would rather not go through the counselling process, then we are happy to answer queries and concerns via email or Facebook.
 We also understand that not everyone would like to be personally identified for a number of reasons; your identity will be kept a secret.
 A handy list of university and external services are provided in our brochures downloadable here (also available in Arabic, Mandarin and Spanish).

 Want to join our club?

 Membership is free and open to both UniSA and non-UniSA students.
 Just make a USASA account on this website, and click the blue 'Join or Renew' box near the top right corner of this page.
 Come along to our executive committee meetings with ideas and suggestions, or join our volunteer group though our Facebook page.
-We hold our Annual General Meeting in March, where we elect office bearers for the year.
+We hold our Annual General Meeting in March, where we elect our executive committee for the year.